Last Updated on March 1, 2026 by Emily Hopkins

 When Can You Apply For IFICI In 2025?

-Initially, when you could apply for IFICI depended on when you officially became a tax resident in Portugal.
-You become a tax resident by spending more than 183 days a year in Portugal or having a primary home there.
+Your eligibility to apply for IFICI depends on when you officially became a tax resident in Portugal.
+You are considered a tax resident if you spend more than 183 days per year in Portugal or if you maintain a primary residence there.

 Tax Saving Tips For Expats